Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-post-slider-in-eleventy-with-tailwind.md

 ```

 Since we want this box to be on top of the image, we make it absolute.
-Then we make sure it's 50% of the element's width and height and center it using the left/top and translate offset values.
+Then we make sure it's 50% of the element's width and height, center it using the left/top, and translate offset values.

 For the button, we use flexbox to add space between the text and the arrow icon.